WPMedia/feed-components/README.md

 - **Before you start work on a shared module, enter prerelease mode.** To enter prerelease mode, run `yarn changeset pre enter {tag}` (see the [changesets prerelease documentation](https://github.com/atlassian/changesets/blob/master/docs/prereleases.md) for more information).
 To be clear who is doing the development, suggest using your initials as the tag.
 The packages will be published as `1.0.1-cw.0`.

 - Use changesets as normal (`changeset add`).
-When you are ready to publish a prerelease, use `changeset version` and then `changetset publish`.
+When you are ready to publish a prerelease, do a npm run build from the root of the repo, then `changeset version` and then `changetset publish`.
 Once you have a prerelease version published, you can update block dependencies to use it.
 You may also need to run these commands with a `GITHUB_TOKEN` env variable (which should be a [personal Github token](https://github.com/settings/tokens)). **Before you publish, run `npm run build` from the monorepo root directory.**

 - To test these prereleases in the skeleton, you need to run `npm install` in the block's directory.
 The block linking does not work properly unless the `package-lock.json` file is correctly updated.

 - When you are done testing locally, run `changeset pre exit` to exit prerelease mode.
-Commit the changesets you created during the prerelease mode.
-Avoid running `changeset version` once leaving prerelease mode.
+Commit the changesets you created during the prerelease mode. _DO NOT_ run `changeset version` or `changeset publish` once leaving prerelease mode.
+Add the changeset files to you commit and create the PR.
+There is a github action that will publish the package and handle versioning.